mackyle/markdown/syntax.md

 starting ordered lists at an arbitrary number.

 List markers typically start at the left margin, but may be indented by up to three spaces.
-List markers must be followed by one or more spaces or a tab.
+List markers must be followed by one or more spaces.

 To make lists look nice, you can wrap items with hanging indents: